 A Bali day trip

 After a few days, I managed to tear myself away from my lounger and hire a car with a driver for a day trip with some friends.
-I wanted to go back to a place I’d visited on my first trip to Bali twenty years ago: Gunung Batur.
+I wanted to go back to a place I’d visited on my first trip to Bali twenty years before: Gunung Batur.
 Gunung (or Mount) Batur is an active volcano in central Bali that rises dramatically from inside a massive caldera.
 It’s a stunning place that’s absolutely worth a visit.

 The drive to Mt.
-Batur takes a few hours from the Seminyak (beach) area and there are many places of interest along the way such as temples, silver and batik factories, picturesque rice terraces and an astonishing number of handicraft stores and art galleries – indeed the road from Batubulan to Tegallalang (about 12 kilometres) has got to be one of the longest stretches of handicraft shops in the world.
+Batur (map) takes a few hours from the Seminyak/Kuta area and there are many places of interest along the way such as temples, silver and batik factories, picturesque rice terraces and an astonishing number of handicraft stores and art galleries – indeed the road from Batubulan to Tegallalang (map), about 12 kilometers long, has got to be one of the longest stretches of handicraft shops in the world.
 The number of stores selling rock and wood carvings, jewellery, paintings, glassware, furniture and batik is simply astounding.
 It can be quite overwhelming if you want to find something here – the town of Ubud (Bali’s cultural centre) is a better bet for a leisurely shopping experience.

 We also visited silver and batik factories, a must for the first-time visitor.
 The UC silver factory was especially noteworthy – watching the masters at work really makes you appreciate the fine ornaments they create so much more.
 If you have some silver jewellery that needs a good polish, just ask one of the workers and they would gladly polish it for a tip.

 We made a quick stop at Tegallalang to admire the verdant rice terraces before continuing up to Mt.
 Batur.